Travelling to Leeds.

 Arriving by air.

-Landing at Leeds Bradford Airport leaves travellers with just an 8 mile journey to the city centre, accessible by the regular Flying Tiger bus, by taxi, or hire car.
+Landing at Leeds Bradford Airport leaves travellers with just an 8 mile journey to the city centre, accessible by the regular Flyer Bus, by taxi, or hire car.
 Within 30 minutes, you’ll be at your destination, ready to check in, drop your bags, and head out.

 Or you might choose to fly into another UK destination such as Manchester which is less than an hour away or Heathrow, just an hour’s flight.
 You’ll be in your hotel, with your conference on your doorstep, before you know it.